saschazar21/sascha.work/src/posts/2021-02-26_AVIF-and-WebAssembly/index.md

 ### Initial Situation

-The source file is a JPEG image with dimensions of 4096 \* 3072 pixels and 5.6 MB in size.
+The source file is a JPEG image with dimensions of 4096\*3072 pixels that's 5.5 MB in size.
+Straight out of the smartphone camera, it hasn't been optimized at all.